Sustainable Wild-Caught Seafood

 If you’re looking for live lobsters in our stores, you won’t find them.
 In 2006, we discontinued selling live lobsters because of the stresses on the animals related to almost all steps in the chain from harvest to cooking.
 The exceptions are unique live-lobster tanks in our Portland, Maine and Hyannis, Massachusetts (summer only) stores, which we permit due to proximity to carefully vetted suppliers using specific approved handling techniques.
 What you will find in all of our stores’ seafood departments are fresh or frozen raw lobster tails, and cooked lobster products, from suppliers that follow strict handling and processing standards considered by scientists to be more humane to the species.
 See our complete lobster standards here.

 When it comes to high standards for seafood, we don’t leave canned tuna behind.
 Learn about our Whole Foods Market Canned Tuna Sourcing Policy here.

 In 1999, Whole Foods Market became the first U.S. retailer to collaborate with the Marine Stewardship Council (MSC), the world’s leading certification program for sustainable wild-caught seafood.
 They use a multi-stakeholder, international approach to provide incentives for fisheries to address key issues such as overfishing and bycatch.
 Fisheries are evaluated by experts from independent agencies to determine whether the population is maintained at healthy levels, the ecosystem is intact and the fishery management system is effective.

-In 2010, we began partnering with nonprofits Monterey Bay Aquarium and The Safina Center to provide color-coded sustainability ratings for wild-caught seafood we offer that is not certified by Marine Stewardship Council.
+In 2010, we began partnering with nonprofit Monterey Bay Aquarium to provide color-coded sustainability ratings for wild-caught seafood we offer that is not certified by Marine Stewardship Council.
 On Earth Day 2012, we stopped selling any red-rated seafood so that every choice in our seafood department is a responsible choice.